At 27, I hit rock bottom. I’d been struggling with full-blown bulimia since I was 13, and my health was rapidly deteriorating.

 I knew which option would save my life, but I also knew that facing my problem wasn’t the easiest choice.
 I was the only person I could rely on.
 Medical help wasn’t working, and my loved ones, despite their support, didn’t understand the seriousness of my illness.

 At the bottom of my heart, I knew there must be more to this life than destroying myself day after day.

 Of course, this was not easy.
 Recovering from an eating disorder doesn’t happen overnight, and this was by far the hardest thing I’ve ever experienced.

 Eating disorders are such complex illnesses that even modern medicine doesn’t fully understand them.

-That’s why so many intelligent people get stuck in this kind of vicious
+That’s why so many intelligent people get stuck in this kind of vicious cycle.

 And yet, to recover, you have to fully understand what’s going on.
 You have to address different areas of your life that contributed to your illness: your childhood, your relation to food, your diet mentality, your relationship to yourself, others and to the world.

 You have to review the way you process information from your environment.
 You have to re-learn how to eat, how it feels to be hungry, and to be full.
 You have to learn to set healthy boundaries and to value yourself.

 So, I read all I could find about the subject.
 I studied holistic health and nutrition, but I also discovered self-love, yoga, body energy flows, and so much more.
 Most importantly, I learned how to reprogram my brain to change my deep-rooted destructive behaviors.
 This was definitely a long term process including different programs, techniques, and self-work such as self-hypnosis, self-love work and relapses management.

 You can't fail at recovery unless you give up.